Gardner Dozois: Fiction

 Michael Swanwick, one of his co-authors, completed a long interview with Dozois covering every published piece of his fiction.
 Being Gardner Dozois: An Interview by Michael Swanwick was published by Old Earth Books in 2001.
-It won the Locus Award for Non-Fiction and was a finalist for the Hugo Award for Best Related Book.
+It won the Locus Award for Non-Fiction and was a finalist for the Hugo Award for Best Related Work.

 Editorial work

 Dozois was known primarily as an editor, winning the Hugo Award for Best Professional Editor 15 times in 17 years from 1988 to his retirement from Asimov's in 2004.
 George R. R. Martin described him as the most important and influential editor in science fiction since John W. Campbell.
 In addition to his work with Asimov's (of which he was the first associate editor in 1976), he also worked in the 1970s with magazines such as Galaxy Science Fiction, If, Worlds of Fantasy, and Worlds of Tomorrow.

 Dozois was also a prolific short fiction anthologist.
 After resigning from his Asimov's position, he remained the editor of the anthology series The Year's Best Science Fiction, published annually since 1984.
 In three decades Locus readers have voted it the year's best anthology almost 20 times and the runner-up almost 10 times.
 And, with Jack Dann, he edited a long series of themed anthologies, each with a self-explanatory title such as Cats, Dinosaurs, Seaserpents, or Hackers.

 Stories selected by Gardner Dozois for the annual best-of-year volumes have won, as of December 2015, 44 Hugos, 41 Nebulas, 32 Locus, 10 World Fantasy and 18 Sturgeon Awards.
 That also includes the Dutton series (Dozois volumes only).

 Dozois consistently expressed a particular interest in adventure SF and space opera, which he collectively referred to as "center-core SF".